1337-server/BG-Remover/README.md

 * ✅ **rembg-powered masks** with optional alpha matting for detailed hair and fur handling.
 * ✅ **Solid background fallback** (colour-key) plus configurable feathering when OpenCV is available.
 * ✅ **Single-image CLI** and **folder batch mode** that respect EXIF orientation and reuse one model session.
+* ✅ **Flexible exports** with selectable PNG, WebP, JPEG, BMP, or TIFF output (alpha preserved when supported).
-* ✅ **Web interface** built with Flask featuring upload + server-folder workflows and ZIP downloads.
+* ✅ **Web interface** built with Flask featuring upload + server-folder workflows, ZIP downloads, and previews.
 * ✅ Works on CPU or GPU, auto-orients input files, and limits oversized images to keep RAM usage stable.

 ---